wrapperband/FeathercoinWalletGuide/README.md

 Currently miners such as NSGminer for AMD mining.
 You can run your own or connect to a peer to peer node of the  P2Pool distributed mining system.
 Of course other pools and miners are available.

-**NSGminer**
+#### NSGminer

 https://github.com/ghostlander/nsgminer

-**Feathercoin P2Pool**
+#### Feathercoin P2Pool

 https://github.com/wellenreiter01/p2pool-neoscrypt

-### Advanced Checkpointing ACP
+### Advanced Checkpointing (ACP)

 ***What is Advanced Checkpointing?***

 Advanced Checkpointing allows Feathercoin to send out checkpoints without having to release a new version Feathercoin software.
 This works by having ‘master nodes’ which checkpoints each block it sees on the network protecting it from specifically from being double spent.
+Commited on the 6th November 2013 in it has been successful in both aims to automate "Developer" approved checkpoints and prevent "double spends".

-The ACP checkpointing for Feathercoin has been set at every 5 blocks.
+The ACP system checkpoints the Feathercoin blockchain every 5 blocks.
 ACP does not dictate the blockchain, it provides checkpoints and helps prevent double spends, if the checkpoint is on a short branch it will be rejected.

 ## Links, External features and further information